-Information about what the previous structure was, what were the issues and options, what are the preferred options smaller settlements and transport DPD issues and options.
+Information about what the previous structure was, what were the issues and options, what are the preferred options smaller settlements and transport development plan documents (DPD) issues and options.

 However, the issues and options identified in these early consultation documents, together with the responses to them, have helped to develop the preparation of the current Core Strategy DPD and Allocations DPD.